Praneetha2114/security-log-analyzer/README.md

 A Python-based cybersecurity project that analyzes authentication logs to detect suspicious activities such as brute-force login attempts and potential attacks.

-The project simulates basic Security Operations Center (SOC) monitoring by analyzing logs, generating incident reports, and visualizing attack patterns.
+The tool simulates basic Security Operations Center (SOC) monitoring by analyzing logs, detecting threats, generating reports, and visualizing attack patterns.

 Project Overview

-This tool demonstrates how security teams can automate log monitoring and incident detection.
+This project demonstrates how security analysts can automate log monitoring and incident detection using Python.

 The system performs the following tasks: